| Districts | Streets | Maps

 Pottery Works in the Foley Area

-There were three 'Foley' pottery works:-
+There were five 'Foley' pottery works:-

-1) The Foley China Works of E Brain & Co - On the north side of King Street was situated alongside Foley Street and opposite Foley Place.
+2) Foley Works - On the north side of King Street, next to the Wileman factory, situated alongside Foley Street and opposite the houses in Foley Place.
+Operated by Goodwin, Stoddard & Co.

-3) The Old Foley Pottery of James Kent Ltd - On the south side of King Street. towards Longton on the other side of Sidings Place (The Potter public house is on the corner).
+3) The Old Foley Pottery of James Kent Ltd - On the south side of King Street, towards Longton and alongside the Foley China Works.

 Pottery factory exterior taken at the Foley China Works, Fenton